Edward-Ji/dotfiles/README.md

 ### Docker

-You can run the following command to build an isolated and portable development
-environment:
+To create an isolated and portable development environment using Docker, run the following command.
+This builds a Docker image with your user information, ensuring that file ownerships are correctly set.

 ```
 docker build \